ekgorter/MyWikiTravel/Design.md

 Most of the app's data is retrieved from [wikitravel.org](www.wikitravel.org/en).
 To retrieve this data, the app uses the **MediaWiki API**.
 This API is used by most Wiki sites.
 It allows the contents of the site to be searched and parsed.
 Most of it's data output is in the JSON format, which is a widely used format and swift has built-in functionality to handle it.
 The text in the articles is mostly in the wikitext or html format.

+###Data Persistence

+One of the main goals of this app is to be able to save online articles for offline reading.
+As most of the data making up the articles can be saved as one of the types supported by NSUserDefaults, this will be the first way of saving the required data.
+A more advanced way of data persistence in apps is using Core Data.
+This seems to be a difficult topic however, so it will only be looked into when time allows it or when there is no other easier way.

 ### (*current*) Classes and Methods

 * MyGuidesViewController.swift